 A second problem for the claim that the moral point of view is identical with (some version of) the impartial point of view – or indeed, for any view which identifies morality and impartiality in the direct sense – is that it seems plausible to regard some forms of moral partiality as morally admirable, and perhaps even morally required (Blum 1980; Cottingham 1983, 1986, 1996; Jeske & Fumerton 1997; Jollimore 2001; Kapur 1991; Kekes 1981; Keller 2013; MacIntyre 1984; Oldenquist 1982).
 Loyalty to one’s family, community or country, for instance, is commonly regarded as a virtue.
 Yet such an attitude is a clear and indeed paradigmatic example of partiality, requiring that an agent feel and act differently toward one set of persons than she does toward humanity in general.
 Similarly, certain specific moral duties arising from certain particular relationships seem to involve partiality in an irreducible manner.
 Parents, for example, are thought to be morally obliged to take special care of their own children; to regard one’s child as merely one among millions would be regarded as highly eccentric if not monstrous.
 Of course, some moral duties do require that an agent be impartial in performing them.
 But on common sense moral views at least, impartiality seems mostly to be required in the context of specific roles – such as when a person is acting as a judge, an umpire, a journalist, or a representative of some public institution; or, perhaps, when we are evaluating and selecting first-order moral rules.
 (Baron 1991; Blum 1980; Cottingham 1983).
 The idea that impartiality is a pervasive and universal moral requirement that should be directly manifested in our thoughts and practices during daily life seems to contradict our ordinary moral intuitions.

-Whether there exists such a thing as morally admirable partiality is the main issue that separates the so-called partialists from the impartialists.
+Whether irreducible morally admirable partiality exists is frequently seen as the main issue separating the so-called partialists from the impartialists.
 Partialists, in general, tend to claim that morally admirable partiality does exist, that it cannot be reduced to any form of impartiality at a more fundamental level, and that these facts pose a serious problem for those who claim that morality and (some form of) impartiality are identical, or even closely related.
 Impartialists, by contrast, either deny the existence of morally admirable partiality altogether, or hold that any apparent cases are in fact ultimately reducible to impartial standards (see section 6).
 Thus impartialists hold that – contrary, perhaps, to appearances – impartiality is, indeed, a pervasive and universal requirement of morality.

 The ideal observer, then, to be useful, must be given some independent definition, and not simply defined as ‘an agent who always gets it right.’
 The challenge is to find such a definition.
 Here, as with the conception of morality as defined by an impartial point of view, the phenomenon of morally admirable partiality proves a particularly difficult issue.
 Should we define the ideal observer as being loyal to her country, or as being above loyalty?
 If the former, can she serve as an adequate moral example to people who do not share her allegiances?
 If the latter, how can she serve as an adequate example to anyone?
 Any process of idealization of the sort required to make such a conception work seems likely to result in an individual so removed from the concrete lives and concerns of actual human moral agents, that her moral judgments will turn out to be in large part irrelevant to the question of how such agents ought to live (see Walker 1991).